bguplp/Armadillo2-Docker/README.md

 ```bash
 cd <path>/<to>/docker_src
 ```
 2. Ensure that the host CUDA version and the docker base image are correlated.
-Verifty the HOST version with,
+Verify the HOST version with,
 ```bash
 cat /usr/local/cuda/version.txt
 ```